bvo4/Project-2/README.md

 https://github.com/bvo4/Project-2.git
 ```
 ### Install Client Dependencies
 Next you will need to install the libraries used on the frontend.
-To do this, navigate to the client folder using:
+To do this, navigate to the webinterface folder using:
 ```
 cd Project-2/webinterface
 ```